LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch3_create_custom_pipes/03_02_develop_a_custom_pipe/README.md

 >
 > You should have a [Docker Hub](https://hub.docker.com/) account before proceeding.

-The [generator-bitbucket-pipes](https://www.npmjs.com/package/generator-bitbucket-pipe) is useful for quickly getting started with pipe development.
+The [bitbucket-pipes generator](https://www.npmjs.com/package/generator-bitbucket-pipe) is useful for quickly getting started with pipe development.
 Its as easy as `1`, `2`, `3`.

 | #  | Step  | Details / Commands |
 |----|-------|--------------------|